freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/docker/Readme.md

 ## Resources

 1. [Getting started with the Elastic Stack and Docker Compose: Part 1](https://www.elastic.co/blog/getting-started-with-the-elastic-stack-and-docker-compose)
+          1. The Githun repo for this article can be found [here](https://github.com/elkninja/elastic-stack-docker-part-one)

 2. [Getting started with the Elastic Stack and Docker Compose: Part 2](https://www.elastic.co/blog/getting-started-with-the-elastic-stack-and-docker-compose-part-2)
+    1. The Github repo for this article can be found [here](https://github.com/elkninja/elastic-stack-docker-part-two)

 1. [Install Elasticsearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)